Gay bars and clubs are the lifelines of the lgbqt community.

 Still though many LGBT persons long for gay bars and lounges of the past.
 Nothing beats being in a physical space and interacting with other LGBT persons.
 The experiences I’ve had at these places are still fresh in my head.
 I can still remember one of my first gay experiences at Desire Bar & Grill, a gay establishment in the Village.
 I used to frequent this place often but there was one experience that I can not forget.
 During my third time at the bar I met an older gentleman who spoke to me about “topping and bottoming”.
 I was just coming out and I wasn’t accustomed to hearing terminologies common in the LGBT culture.
 Initially, I thought he was a creep but he turned to be an amazing person.
 Today, he’s my mentor.

-Here are some of the NY bars and clubs that bring nostalgic memories(There are dozens of them so I apologize for those I’ve missed):
+Here are some of the gay bars in NYC that bring nostalgic memories(There are dozens of them so I apologize for those I’ve missed):

-G Lounge opened in 1997 and was a very popular spot in Manhattan.
+G Lounge opened in 1997 and was one of the most popular gay bars in NYC for some time.
 The DJs here played a variety of tunes including hip hop, disco, house, and pop.
 On top of the counters you would dee dancers dancing their lives away.
 Sadly, G Lounge was closed down and replaced by another bar.

 Desire Bar & Grill